bxdoan/bxdoan/README.md

 <div align="center">

-> You may be disappointed if you fail, but you are doomed if you don’t try.
+> There are no traffic jams along the extra mile.

-> — Beverly Sills —
+> — Roger Staubach —

 </div>